SongyanYu/dycdtools/README.md

 ### The calibration assistant function - calib.assist

 Assume that you want to calibrate three model parameters: wind stirring efficiency, vertical mixing coefficient, and light extinction coefficient and each parameter have 4 possible values.
 The calib.assis function can be used to call DYRESM-CAEDYM to run for all possible combinations (n = 64) of the three parameters' values.
-For each model run, the objective function Nash-Sutcliffe Efficiency (NSE) coefficient is calcualted for temperature simulations.
+For each model run, the objective function Nash-Sutcliffe Efficiency (NSE) coefficient is calculated for temperature simulations.

 ```{r}
 library(dycdtools)